Social Intelligence for Toddlers

 8. Instead of praising sharing in the abstract, help her discover what's great about it.

 Research shows that when we praise sharing kids do it more -- but only when we're watching!
 When we aren't watching, they actually do it less, because our praise doesn't give them any reason to share except that moment of attention from us.
 Instead, empower her to make the choice to share in the future by helping her see the effect of her choice:

 "Look how happy Michael is that he gets a turn with your train."

-When you adopt the policy of letting kids have a turn for as long as they want, they happily give the coveted item to the other child at the end of their turn.
+When you adopt the policy of letting kids have a turn for as long as they want, they proudly give the coveted item to the other child at the end of their turn.
 They get to experience how wonderful it feels to give.
 So letting kids control their turns is the best way to promote sharing and generosity.

 9. Before friends come over, toddlers should have a chance to put away their most special toys